Impromptu ventriloquism isn’t something many “vents” have thought about.

 While you don’t need a puppet to do this, you can fold your arms like you are holding and “invisible baby” and make this work as well.
 If done correctly it can be a real “eye opener” to a lay person.

-Be prepared to ventriloquism when called upon and it will definitely add to your reputation!
+Be prepared to do some impromptu ventriloquism when called upon and it will definitely add to your reputation!